You may also report side effects to Genentech at (888) 835-2555.

 The most common adverse reactions (≥10%) were muscle spasms, alopecia, dysgeusia, weight loss, fatigue, nausea, diarrhea, decreased appetite, constipation, arthralgias, vomiting, and ageusia

-Amenorrhea can occur in females of reproductive Reversibility of amenorrhea is unknown.
+Amenorrhea can occur in females of reproductive potential.
+Reversibility of amenorrhea is unknown.
 In clinical trials, a total of 3 of 10 pre-menopausal women developed amenorrhea while receiving Erivedge

 Treatment-emergent grade 3 laboratory abnormalities observed in clinical trials were hyponatremia in 6 patients (4%), hypokalemia in 2 patients (1%), and azotemia in 3 patients (2%)